Sky Q

-Sky Q is a subscription-based television and entertainment service operated by British satellite television provider Sky, as a part of its operations in Austria and Germany, Ireland, Italy and in the UK.
+Sky Q is a subscription-based satellite television and entertainment service operated by British provider Sky, as part of its operations in Austria and Germany, Ireland, Italy and in the UK.
 The name also refers to the Sky Q set-top box.

 Sky Q launched in 2016 replacing the previous Sky+ and Sky X services.
 Sky Q has been referred to as a "multimedia platform" that combines conventional television with on-demand and catch-up services, as well as third-party services.
 It includes a PVR set top box, a multiroom set top box, a dedicated broadband-connected "hub", and applications for mobile and desktop devices.
 As of April 2018, Sky Q was in 2.5 million homes in the UK, Ireland and Italy.
 In July 2018, Sky reported that there were 3.6 million Sky Q customers.

+As of 9th December 2025, Sky Q is no longer available to purchase online as it begins to be replaced fully by the IPTV streaming platforms Sky Stream and Sky Glass, marking the end of satellite television sales for new Sky customers after 35 years.

 Launch

 Sky Q was first announced by Sky UK in January 2016, and was released in the UK in March 2016.

 Sky did not roll out Sky Q in Germany, Austria and Italy immediately, but released a modified version of the Sky Q set top box by Autumn 2016, named Sky+ Pro in Germany and Austria, and My Sky in Italy.
 Like Sky Q, the box is capable of UHD resolution and has a built-in Wi-Fi router, but it omits significant Sky Q features.
 Sky Italia later launched Sky Q in Italy in November 2017, and Sky Deutschland did so in Germany and Austria in May 2018.
 In contrast to the UK, Ireland and Italy (especially where Sky Italia launched Sky Q separately from My Sky), existing customers in Germany and Austria could receive Sky Q through a free software update on existing Sky+ Pro receivers.